appblocks-hub/docs/docs/core-concepts/type-of-blocks.md

 Every Fn Block will have a specific URL to invoke it and in practical scenarios, all the Fn Blocks in an app will be stitched together and run in a single instance on the server.

-In case a particular Fn is having more traffic, ie, if it needs to be scaled, that specific Fn Block will be isolated and run in a separate instance.
+In case a particular Fn has more traffic, ie, if it needs to be scaled, that specific Fn Block will be isolated and run in a separate instance.

 Fn Blocks are language agnostic by design.
 Despite that, it is always better for developers to stick with the same language in app development for maintainability.

-All functions which have a database call should adhere to SDM.
+All functions that have a database call should adhere to SDM.

 Currently, we only support Nodejs.

 ### **Shared Block**

 In both frontend and backend, there can be some pieces of code that may be shared which are most probably for utility methods or for data models.
-Eg, function to find the age of a person from dob/ date filter and so on.
+Eg, function to find the age of a person from the dob/ date filter and so on.
 These blocks are called Shared Blocks.

 ### **Package Block**